 The event was held at the White House in the Eisenhower Executive Office Building (formerly the Old Executive Office Building) - incidentally, a building designed by an immigrant - where 25 other immigrants from 18 different nations became American citizens.
 Among nationalities represented were Afghanis, French, Brits, Filipinos, Peruvians, Iraqis, Chinese and a large handful of Pakistanis.
 Men, some dressed in service uniforms, women, young and old stood to pledge their allegiance to the flag.
-In his remarks, the director of US Citizenship and Immigration services mentioned that 650,000 immigrants naturalized in 2007.
-In 2008, he expects the number to be much higher.
-Each one of these, he pointed out, has his/her own unique story.
-Some of these stories are breathtakingly remarkable.

 There is just something so cool about being "cleared" into a government building and handing your ID to secret service agents before walking around enormous halls that have seen some major history.
 So that alone would have been enough to make my afternoon.
 But what I witnessed today in one of the rooms off the high-ceilinged corridors stirred renewed pride in my country.